Welcome to ISfAR Kiswahili Learning Center (IKLC)

 We offer Kiswahili language courses in the following options:

 - Basic Conversational Level

 - Intermediate Level I and II

 Language and pre-departure group lessons are offered in 4hrs, 8hrs, 16hrs and 40 hrs sessions.
-These lessons can be customized for clients (students, volunteers, tourists, scholars, missionaries, professionals and business people) who may not have the opportunities to attend classes for extended period of time.
+These lessons can be customized for clients (students, volunteers, tourists, scholars, missionaries, professionals and business people) who may not have the opportunity to attend classes for an extended period of time.

 Our standard fee is R300.00 per hour per student.

 - Over 200 million people worldwide speak Swahili.
 It is the official language in Tanzania and Kenya and is also used in Uganda, Somalia, Mozambique, Malawi, Rwanda, Burundi, Zambia, DR Congo, Yemen and Oman.